Which Molecules Are Involved In Protein Synthesis

 • RF3: GTPase that helps RF1 and RF2 bind to the ribosome.

-Release factors ensure that translation terminates correctly and that the polypeptide chain is released from the ribosome.
+Release factors confirm that translation terminates correctly and that the polypeptide chain is released from the ribosome.

 9. GTP (Guanosine Triphosphate): The Energy Source